ishwrknt/1D-and-2D-Simulation-of-wave-packets-in-Python/README.md

-1D and 2D Simulation of Wave Packets in Python
+1D and 2D Simulation of Wave-packets in Python
 By Dr. O.S.K.S.
 Sastri
 Professor, Department of Physics and Astronomical Sciences Central University of Himachal Pradesh